sebas77/Svelto.Tasks/README.md

 # Svelto.Tasks
 ======================

 Run Parallel and Serial Promises compliant tasks, even on other threads!
-Compatible with Unity 5 and onward.
+Svelto.Tasks is platform agnostic and it runs on every c# platform.
+However several Unity dedicated schedulers have been written.

+I would love to write some schedulers for other platforms, like MonoGame, but since I won't have the time to do so, I will need our help.
+If you can't figure out how to write a scheduler, I will need at least a working project that I can compile and run on Windows.
+Once new schedulers will be written, I will add them in the official repository.

 **main article:**